 In 1930, the year he travelled to Rome again to paint Pope Pius XI, for which the following year he was ennobled as a Roman Count, Muller-Ury painted the former Miss Gladys Quarré of San Francisco (then Mrs Frederick Peabody of Montecito, Santa Barbara); later she became known as Gladys Quarré Knapp, a socialite and friend of many Hollywood actors.
 He also painted a large allegorical work entitled The Spirit of California a version of which was acquired by a prominent art collector called Fred Elbridge Keeler (lost).
 Muller-Ury’s pioneering decision to move his portrait practice to the west coast faltered in the early 1930s, and with regret he abandoned the California studio on September 3, 1933, after several clients did not pay him and he had had to sue the wife of an actor friend of film star Douglas Fairbanks (Mrs. Norman Kerry; he bought the picture back at an auction ordered by the judge who ruled against Mrs Kerry).
 The irony of his move back to New York was that, had he stayed longer, he would probably have received commissions to paint some of the burgeoning ranks of Hollywood film stars, but he could not afford the cost of running his studio in the midst of the depression without the certainty of getting portrait commissions.
 The house was let to friends until in January 1943 the artist was offered $60 per month for it to be used by the Red Cross, who did so for the remainder of the Second World War.
 He only sold the property in January 1947 (according to a letter to his sister Lina) for about half its value because nobody was prepared at that time to buy a property where most rooms were comparatively small except for the enormous studio.

 After his return from California he settled permanently back in his New York studio.
 Portrait commissions in the middle of the Depression were becoming fewer and he spent much time painting still lifes and experimenting with forms of impressionism.
 In 1936 he travelled again to Europe and recorded in his diary that Duveen had met Andrew Mellon in London and was negotiating the sale of a large collection old masters to him because Duveen wanted to retire.
 In early August he revisited Munich and saw the Brown House and Hitler’s residence, in Andermatt that month painted the portrait of his kinsman Isidor Meyer, and on September 4 visited Giuseppe Motta in Berne.
+In November he attended a dinner at Duveen’s New York mansion for the Director of the National Gallery in London, Sir Kenneth Clark, at which most of Duveen’s most important clients were present.
 He may have been in Europe in the summer of 1937 but was certainly there in 1938 when he painted a large portrait of Motta for his home town of Bellinzona (Archivio Cantonale).
 In 1937 he painted a portrait of the elderly Ellen Dunlap Hopkins, founder of the New York School of Applied Design for Women, which he presented to the School in 1938 (Private collection, Brooklyn).
 Around this time his hands were cast in plaster by the ballet dancer-turned-sculptor Gertrude Colburn, who wrote a eulogistic poem in the artist’s honour (a photograph of the poem is at the bottom of the EXHIBITIONS page below).

 Although the artist had been absent for nearly ten years from New York, in 1937 the dealer Wildenstein gave him his largest ever one-man show filling their recently completed Upper East side gallery, at which, to give the artist much needed publicity, his friend Lord Duveen purchased a picture for stock; Barclay Beekman reported in the New York Mirror, April 21, 1937, that ‘…One painting of a Buddha and a green-glazed Chinese plate was purchased almost immediately after the exhibition opened by Sir Joseph Duveen.’